Anomalous Dynamical Scaling at Topological Quantum Criticality

-The model possesses a $\mathbb{Z}_{2}$ spin-flip symmetry generated by $P=\prod_{i}\sigma^{x}_{i}$ and a time-reversal symmetry $\mathbb{Z}_{2}^{T}$ generated by complex conjugation $T=K$.
+The model possesses a $\mathbb{Z}_{2}$ spin-flip symmetry generated by $P=\prod_{i}\sigma^{x}_{i}$ and a time-reversal symmetry $\mathbb{Z}_{2}^{T}$ generated by complex conjugation $T=K$, where $T$ denotes the antiunitary operator that generate time-reversal symmetry and $K$ represents complex conjugation.
 Here, $J$ denotes the Ising coupling (set as the energy unit), while $h$ and $J_3$ control the transverse field and the cluster interaction, respectively.
 For $J_3=0$, the Hamiltonian reduces to the transverse-field Ising (TFI) model, which exhibits a continuous transition between the ferromagnetic (FM) and paramagnetic (PM) phases, while for $h=0$, the Hamiltonian reduces to the cluster–Ising (CI) model, which exhibits a continuous transition between the FM and cluster SPT phases, as shown in Fig.~\ref{fig:1} (a).
-More importantly, although the FM–PM and FM–SPT transitions share the same critical exponents and are expected to belong to the 1+1D Ising universality class~\cite{Yu2024PRB,Duque2021PRB}, they are nevertheless distinguished by the topological properties: the latter hosts robust topological edge modes even at criticality.
+More importantly, although the FM–PM and FM–SPT transitions share the same critical exponents and are expected to belong to the (1+1)-dimensional Ising universality class~\cite{Yu2024PRB,Duque2021PRB}, they are nevertheless distinguished by the topological properties: the latter hosts robust topological edge modes even at criticality.
 This distinction leads to the notion of topologically nontrivial QCPs (or gSPT states), referred to as the Ising and $\text{Ising}^{*}$ QCPs for the TFI and CI chains, respectively.
 The central theme of this work is to uncover the novel dynamical scaling behavior that arises at such topological quantum criticality.